Add a project manually

 The available options are specified in Settings () > Feature Settings > Drawings.

-3. Select Save & Next.
+4. Select Save & Next.

-Step 6: Upload specification files (optional)
+Step 6: Upload specification files

-• To add specifications, do the following:
+• To upload specification files, do the following:

-1. Drag and drop the specification files into the designated area, or select them using File Explorer.
+1. Drag and drop the specification files into the designated area, or select them using the File Explorer.

 2. Select Next.

-Step 7: Review and edit specification records for the uploaded specification files (optional)
+Step 7: Review and edit specification records for the uploaded specification files

-Specification records are created for each file uploaded in the previous step.
+A specification record is created for each file uploaded in the previous step.

 2. Select Save & Next.

-Step 8: Add photos or renderings (optional)
+Step 8: Add photos or renderings

-1. Drag and drop the photos or renderings into the designated area, or select them using File Explorer.
+1. Drag and drop the photos or renderings into the designated area, or select them using the File Explorer.

 A photo record is created for each file uploaded.